-Seventy percent of Belcarra is designated Conservation and Recreation by Metro Vancouver.
-The Conservation and Recreation land use designation is intended to help protect significant ecological and recreation assets like wildlife management areas, ecological reserves, forests, wetlands, riparian areas, major parks and outdoor areas, and other ecosystems that may be vulnerable to climate change and natural hazard impacts.
-Lands designated Conservation and Recreation are shown on Figure 8 - Metro Vancouver Land Use Designations Map and include places like təmtəmíx tən (Belcarra Regional Park) and Say Nuth Khaw Yum (Indian Arm) Provincial Park.
+Seventy percent of Belcarra is designated "Conservation and Recreation" by Metro Vancouver.
+The "Conservation and Recreation" land use designation is intended to help protect significant ecological and recreation assets like wildlife management areas, ecological reserves, forests, wetlands, riparian areas, major parks and outdoor areas, and other ecosystems that may be vulnerable to climate change and natural hazard impacts.
+Lands designated "Conservation and Recreation" are shown on Figure 6 - Metro Vancouver Land Use Designations Map and include places like təmtəmíxwtən (Belcarra Regional Park) and Say Nuth Khaw Yum (Indian Arm) Provincial Park.

 - 1. Protect and enhance conservation and recreation areas by buffering them from adjacent uses. - 2.
 Permit uses that are consistent with the intent of Metro Vancouver's conservation and recreation designation. - 3.
 Strive for no net ecosystem loss when developing and operating utility and transportation infrastructure in regional conservation and recreation areas. - 4.
-Invite Tsleil-Waututh Nation to share their knowledge and history of the regional conservation and recreation areas.
+Invite Tsleil-Waututh Nation to share their knowledge and history of the regional conservation and recreation areas. - 5.
+Support "Dark Sky" policies to reduce night-time light that can disturb the environment; for example, promote the use of amber lights and lights that shine down (not up or sideways) that allow animals and insects to retain their normal life cycles without interruption at night.